python-control/python-control/doc/iosys.rst

 proper shape.

-For static elements, such as the initial state in a simulation or the nominal state and input for a linearization), the following processing is done:
+For static elements, such as the initial state in a simulation or the nominal state and input for a linearization, the following processing is done:

 * Scalars are automatically converted to a vector of the appropriate